 if the repository is located on a remote machine, CVS may invoke rsh to access the remote repository.
 For a more secure solution, CVS can run ssh instead of rsh.
 Of course, the remote machine must be running an SSH server, and if you use public-key authentication, your remote account must contain your key in the appropriate place.
-[9]

-To make CVS use ssh, simply set the environment variable CVS\RSH to contain the path to your ssh client:
+To make CVS use ssb, simply set the environment variable CVS_RSH to contain the path to your ssb client:

-'''

-Bourne shell family
+- # Bourne shell family

 Put in ~/.profile to make permanent.

 CVS_RSH=/usr/local/bin/ssh

 export CVS_RSH

-C shell family
+- # C shell family

-Put in ~/.login to make permanent.
+- # Put in ~/.login to make permanent.

 setenv CVS_RSH /usr/local/bin/ssh

-'''

 This approach has one problem: each time you check in a file, the logger's name is the remote account owner, which might not be your own.
-The problem is solved by manually setting the remote

-LOGNAME variable using the "environment=" option in your remote authorized\keys file.
-[Section 8.2.6.1]
+The problem is solved by manually setting the remote LOGNAME variable using the "environment=" option in your remote authorized_keys file.
+[8.2.6.1]

-4.5.3 GNU Emacs
+4.5.3.
+GNU Emacs